 It is illegal to sell a wild bird's egg, irrespective of age.

-It has been illegal to take the eggs of most wild birds since the Protection of Birds Act 1954 and it's illegal to possess or control any wild birds' eggs taken since that time under the Wildlife and Countryside Act 1981.
+It has been illegal to take the eggs of most wild birds since the Protection of Birds Act 1954.
+Additionally, it has been illegal to either possess or control the eggs of wild birds' eggs taken since the start of the Wildlife and Countryside Act 1981.

 Possession of wild birds' eggs is an offence of strict liability.
 Anyone who chooses to be in possession of eggs is obliged to show, on a balance of probabilities, that their possession is lawful.
 For persons found guilty of any of these offences, Magistrates have the power to impose an unlimited fine and/or six month's imprisonment per egg.